Here come pending home sales ...

-At 10 a.m.
-ET, the National Association of Realtors will publish data on pending home sales during July.
+The National Association of Realtors will release data on pending home sales during May at 10 a.m.
+ET.

-Economists forecast that pending sales, which measure contract activity, rose 0.7% month-on-month, according to Bloomberg.
-Compared to the prior year, they forecast an increase by 2.2%, not seasonally adjusted.
+Economists forecast that pending sales fell 1.1%, according to Bloomberg, following a 5.1% jump in April to the best level in a decade.

-Last month’s report showed that prospective buyers were limited by the scarce number of homes at affordable prices.
+Pending home sales are a forward-looking indicator of the housing market, as they are based on signed contracts prior to final sales.

 Business Insider Emails & Alerts